vitalif/libfio_fileserver/README.md

 * I/O is done using synchronous syscalls, thus iodepth is not supported

 Because of the synchronous syscalls it's slightly tricky to use parallelism correctly.
-So, for example, to fill the directory with 262144 4k files, run:
+So, for example, to fill a directory with 262144 4k files, run:

 ```
 fio -thread -name=test -direct=1 -ioengine=./libfio_fileserver.so -fsync_on_close=1 \